 With the digitalised 3D layout, clients can see the interior and exterior of a building, from top to bottom, with a few quick swipes.
 Since they can see the final output, it helps them understand the development process and architectural design throughout the project’s lifecycle.

-The conception of the project from the initiation phase can now be visualised in the planning stage with the help of the 3D models.
-The design team can spot and identify potential issues with the designs before they are built, which will save the investors a lot of money.
+Additionally, 3D models greatly help visualise the conception of the project in the planning stage.
+The design team can spot and identify potential issues with the designs before construction which will save the investors a lot of money.

 Allows flexibility of design

-Chances are the design team will be asked to change some parts of the plan.
-With just a few little tweaks and manipulation, the 3D model can be fine-tuned and completed in less time, compared to going through redrafting of 2D drawings or recreating scale models.
+Chances are clients may ask the design team to change some parts of the plan.
+With just a few little tweaks and manipulation, they can alter the output of 3D building modelling compared to going through redrafting of 2D drawings or recreating scale models.

 Reduce time spent on designing and building process

-Since 3D models are digitalised, sharing the designs are a lot easier.
+With the digital output of 3D building modelling, sharing the designs are a lot easier.
 It brings the whole construction team, from design to the field, all on the same page.
 The transition from planning to execution is smoother.
-The scope of the project is easier to understand for anyone that is involved in the project.
+Everyone involved understands the scope of the project easier.

 Wherever you are in the world, time is money.
 Saving hours of work also mean saving expenses for investors.
 Since there is control over the precision of the measurements, there is no wasted time on measuring and re-measuring for the field team.
 The architects and engineers can have more time to accomplish other construction tasks.